hashtag-squirrel/my-little-snek/README.md

 Standard Libraries used:
 - os -> Used to clear the terminal
-- random -> Used to generate random numbers for ID generation and chance of property changes
+- random -> Used to generate random numbers for ID generation and the chance of property changes
 - threading -> Used to create simultaneous threads for non-blocking user input and "ticking" to progress the game
 - time -> Used in several places to have a delay on functionalities (time.sleep()), used in the ticking function